How Can I Stop Child Support Garnishment?

 If such levy causes you severe hardship, such as making you homeless or lose your job, or it keeps you from being able to buy food or paying your employees, then you may contact the State through a Motion to Lift Bank Levy.
 Such motion must be sent within two weeks of receiving the initial Notice of Levying and contain all necessary supporting documents.
 After the government reviews your documents it will either decide to lift the levying (and if you haven’t paid might enforce the payments another way) or rule that their initial decision to garnish your account was appropriate.

-As family law attorneys in Tallahassee, we have received several calls from fathers whose accounts appear to have been improperly garnished or who we assist with objections to bank account levies.
+As child support lawyer in Tallahassee, we have received several calls from fathers whose accounts appear to have been improperly garnished or who we assist with objections to bank account levies.
 While Hardship decisions cannot be reviewed by the court, if you truly believe the state is seizing your funds illegally then you have the right to request a judicial review of the case.